lehuyphuong/Image-Retrieval/README.md

 ## **Overview**
-This project will focus on constructing image retrieval application The rest content of this article guide how to set up and run execution exercise 2.2 and 4 will be explained in colab markdown.
+This project will focus on constructing image retrieval application The rest content of this article guide how to set up and run execution exercise 2.2 will be explained in colab markdown.
 This article will serve exercise 2.1 only

 ### **Part 1: Train model**
 This part will focus on: